 Ä

 Naturally, a standard that uniquely identifies characters with identifiers that are not unique can create interoperability problems.
-If a variant character stored in one form is transferred to a system that mandates another, you have a built-in portability issue.
+If a variant character stored in one form is transferred to a system that mandates another, you have a built-in portability issue (example impacts here).
 Most platforms in common use prefer and create NFC, but leniently allow NFD too. macOS, however, is the exception: it mostly mandates NFD, and even refuses to recognize NFD on exFAT in one context described next.

 To see how all this can cause problems, you also need to understand the convoluted behavior of exFAT on macOS.
-When you store filenames with Unicode variant characters on exFAT, they adhere to the following rules—at least as tested on macOS Catalina and Windows 11 (that latter of which likely mirrors Android, though this remains to be verified and may vary by storage type):
+When you store filenames with Unicode variant characters on exFAT, they adhere to the following rules—at least as tested on macOS Catalina and Windows 11 (Android likely mirrors Windows, though this remains to be verified and may vary by storage type):

 ls